eidoom/computing-club-site/content/posts/outreach-raspberry-pis.md

 Yesterday, [Henry](../../author/henry-truong/) and I found that three of these run the [NuOdyssey game](https://ghostsintheuniverse.org/nuodyssey/) locally.
 (Apparently it was written by somebody called [Sunil](https://xikka.com/about), anybody know that story?)
 You just start the browser which automatically brings up the game as its starting page.
-The fourth horizontal one (which is physically indistinguishable from the others) runs the Galton server: you interface the Pi with the Galton board via USB and it records balls passing through the light gates.
+The fourth horizontal one (which is visually distinguishable from the others) runs the Galton server: you interface the Pi with the Galton board via USB and it records balls passing through the light gates.
 I didn't try using the network feature to control the other Pis from the server (apparently you can start and stop them all from the server, and maybe other things?) but I did find that the recording and graphing of the physical Galton board seemed to work.

 The other five are in the vertical/portrait configuration and run the Galton simulation.